1989 (album): Re-recording

 In November 2020, after a dispute over the ownership of Swift's back catalog, she began re-recording her first six studio albums that had been released by Big Machine.
-By re-recording them, Swift had the full ownership of the masters, which granted her full authorization of using her music for commercial purposes and therefore substituted the Big Machine-owned masters.
+By re-recording them, Swift gained full ownership of the masters, which gave her full authorization to use her music for commercial purposes and therefore substituted for the Big Machine-owned masters.
 Swift released the re-recording of 1989, 1989 (Taylor's Version), on October 27, 2023, nine years after the original release of 1989.
-1989 (Taylor's Version)s standard track-list contains re-recorded versions of all tracks on the deluxe 1989 edition and five previously unreleased "From the Vault" tracks.
+1989 (Taylor's Version)s standard track list contains re-recorded versions of all tracks on the deluxe 1989 edition and five previously unreleased "From the Vault" tracks.
 After the announcement of 1989 (Taylor's Version), the original album re-entered the top 10 of the Billboard 200 chart dated August 26, 2023.
-The ownership of the original 1989 master was sold back to Swift on May 30, 2025, alongside the masters of the other five albums.
+The ownership of the original 1989 master was sold back to Swift on May 30, 2025, along with the masters of the other five albums.